 - Cows' milk as a drink (but it's fine to use it in cooking)

-How to choose the best formula milk for your baby
+How to choose the best instant formula for your baby

 Every baby is different, and they'll all have specific needs.
 It's worth checking in with your midwife, health visitor or GP if you suspect your baby has an allergy, and always make sure to read the labels on baby formula carefully.